mirage-project/mirage/docs/transpiler/transpiler.md

 To solve this, we first find the "real innermost dimension", which is defined as "the non-1 dimension with a stride of 1" (that dimension must be unique).
 Our chunked copy is performed "along" that dimension (you may refer to the Runtime for details).
 We can just check whether the first 8 element in the real innermost dimension are contiguous in the STensor.
 If they are, we can derive that every 16 Bytes in the DTensor are contiguous in the STensor via some linear algebra, and we can use chunked copy.

 The logic mentioned above is implemented in the function `can_use_chunked_copy`.

+### When and How to Store the Accumulator in Register File (instead of Shared Memory)

+Sometimes we can get a large performance gain if we store the accumulator in the register file instead of shared memory, for example, in matrix multiplication.
+Then the problem is:
+- How to decide whether to store the accumulator in the register file or shared memory?
+- How to implement this?

+(BTW, this is an example of that "the Transpiler is both an algorithm challenge and an engineering challenge")

+Let's start from the first question.
+I think the main corcern should be the limited number of registers.
+According to [NVIDIA's document](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#features-and-technical-specifications), each thread can use up to 255 32-bit registers.
+That's not too much.

+Currently we use a simple heuristic to decide this: we first check the per-thread register burden if we store the accumulator in the register file.
+If it's less than 192, we store the accumulator in the register file.
+Otherwise, we store it in shared memory.
+We may use advanced techniques in the future.

+The second question is how to implement this.
+Currently this is only implemented for matmul operator since we can obtain a huge performance gain on matmul while storing the accumulator in the register file.
+TODO